A monograph in the making · MMXXVI

 Carlotta Melegari

-The independence of this research is both its cost and its condition of possibility.
+Independence is both the cost of this research and what makes it possible.
 It answers to the sources, and to nothing else.

 § Video